kubernetes/enhancements/keps/sig-api-machinery/20191210-consistent-reads-from-cache.md

 ## Motivation

-Serving reads from the watch cache is more performant and scalable than reading them from etcd, deserializing them, converting them to the desired type and then garbage collecting all the objects that were allocated during the read.
+Serving reads from the watch cache is more performant and scalable than reading them from etcd, deserializing them, applying selectors, converting them to the desired version and then garbage collecting all the objects that were allocated during the whole process.

-We will need to measure the impact to performance and scalability, but we have enough data and experience from prior improvements made by the watch cache to be confident there is significant scale/perf opportunity, and we would like to measure it.
+We will need to measure the impact to performance and scalability, but we have enough data and experience from prior work with the watch cache to be confident there is significant scale/perf opportunity here, and we would like to measure it.

 We expect the biggest gain to be from node-originating requests (e.g. kubelet listing pods scheduled on its node).
 For those requests, the size of the response is small (it fits a single page, assuming you won't make it extremely small), whereas the number of objects to process is proportional to cluster-size (so fairly big).
-For example, when kubelets requests pods schedule against it in a 5000 node cluster with 30pods/node, the kube-apiserver must list the 150k pods from etcd and then filter that list down to the list of 30 pods that the kubelet actually need.
-This must occur for each list request from each of the 5000 kubelets.
+For example, when kubelets requests pods schedule against it in a 5k node cluster with 30pods/node, the kube-apiserver must list the 150k pods from etcd and then filter that list down to the list of 30 pods that the kubelet actually need.
+This must occur for each list request from each of the 5k kubelets.
 If served from watch cache, this same request can be served by simply filtering out the 30 pods each kubelet needs from the data in the cache.